project-oak/transparent-release/docs/fuzzbinder.md

   [Claim Format](claim-transparency.md#fields).
 - **issuedOn** (string (_Timestamp_), required): as defined in the [Claim Format](claim-transparency.md#fields).
-- **validity** (object, required): as defined in the [Claim Format].
+- **validity** (object, required): as defined in the [Claim Format](claim-transparency.md#fields).
-- **claimSpec** (object, required): Gives a detailed description of the fuzzing claims and the needed
-- metrics and statistics to characterize the security of the fuzzed revision of the source code.
+- **claimSpec** (object, required): Gives a detailed description of the fuzzing claims, and the needed metrics and statistics to characterize the security of the fuzzed revision of the source code.
 - **claimSpec.perTarget** (array of objects, required): an array of the fuzzing metrics and statistics for each fuzz-target.
   - **perTarget[*].name** (string, required): name of the fuzz-target.